 6. Editing and Creating Graphics For Different Platforms

-Editing and creating all of your graphics can be time-consuming.
-You will want to have a process for getting all of your graphics completed and orderly.
+Creating and editing all your graphics can be time-consuming.
+You will want to have a process for completing and organizing all of your graphics.

 Each platform has different graphic sizes and rules.
 You will want to know the sizes needed for each post.
 Once you know the platforms that you want to focus on, you will be able to have this ready.